Delhi University: Notable alumni

+Notable alumni in the field of business include Tesla CFO Vaibhav Taneja, President of the World Bank- Ajay Banga and managing director and editor-in-chief of Republic Media Network Arnab Goswami.

 Notable academics

-Notable faculty members of DU include eminent historians like R. S. Sharma and Ramachandra Guha; recipient of the Nobel Memorial Prize in Economic Sciences Amartya Sen; former Prime Minister of India Manmohan Singh; economist and a key architect of the Five-Year Plans of India Sukhamoy Chakravarty; senior fellow for international economics at the Council on Foreign Relations and professor of economics at Columbia University Jagdish Bhagwati; and Ra'ana Liaquat Ali Khan, a leading woman figure in the Pakistan Movement and wife of the first Prime Minister of Pakistan Liaquat Ali Khan.
+Notable faculty members of DU include eminent historians like RS Sharma and Ramachandra Guha; recipient of the Nobel Memorial Prize in Economic Sciences Amartya Sen; former Prime Minister of India Manmohan Singh; economist and a key architect of the Five-Year Plans of India Sukhamoy Chakravarty; senior fellow for international economics at the Council on Foreign Relations and professor of economics at Columbia University Jagdish Bhagwati; and Ra'ana Liaquat Ali Khan, a leading woman figure in the Pakistan Movement and wife of the first Prime Minister of Pakistan Liaquat Ali Khan.

-Startup Culture

-Delhi University has produced several successful entrepreneurs who have founded innovative startups.
-Some of the top startups founded by Delhi University alumni include Zomato, founded by Deepinder Goyal and Pankaj Chaddah in 2008, which has now become one of the leading food-tech companies in India; InMobi, founded by Naveen Tewari in 2007, which has become one of the world's largest independent mobile advertising companies; and Go-MMT, founded by Dhruv Shringi, Manish Amin, and Sabina Chopra in 2005, which operates popular online travel portals such as MakeMyTrip and Goibibo.
-It has also seen the emergence of successful AI startups founded by its alumni, such as Write+ by Shailesh Jaiswal & Smridhi Seth.These startups have not only made a significant impact on the Indian economy but also on the global market.